Article Categories

 RPC (Remote Procedure Call)

-It supports procedural programming.
+It supports procedural programming paradigm

-It is easy to program in RPC.
+It is easier to program for simple applications

 RMI (Remote Method Invocation)